 Solutions can be mixed to the desired consistency.
 A 50-80% wt/vol solution or a higher concentration creates a strong glue, which fills pores and gaps.
 3-10% solutions are used as consolidants of friable, crumbly or soft and fragile matrix.
 An 8-10% solution can also be used as a reversible varnish for fossils, providing a soft gloss finish.

-100g will make 1 litre of 10% wt/vol solution or 2 litres of 5% wt/vl solution.
+100g will make approximately 1 litre of 10% wt/vol solution or approximately 2 litres of 5% wt/vl solution.
 A little goes a long way!